magicoflolis/Userscript-Plus/README.md

 * Default timeout is 10000ms before the count disappears
 * If issue persists, see [Viewing UserJS Logs](#viewing-userjs-logs)

-Error occured while injecting Container:
+Error occurred while injecting Container:

 * Try again on another webpage [[Test Page](https://google.com)]
 * This error is caused by the current webpage not supporting [attachShadow](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow)

-Error occured while loading UserJS for this webpage:
+Error occurred while loading UserJS for this webpage:

 * Reload the webpage or try again on a different webpage [[Test Page](https://google.com)]
 * This error *may* be caused by
-  * An error occured in an enabled search engine while fetching content
+  * An error occurred in an enabled search engine while fetching content
   * Script is unable to fetch content on current or all webpages

 No available UserJS for this webpage: